ECAC Coach of the Year 2003, 2006

 In addition to success in the gym, Lewis has stressed the importance of academics.
 This is evident each year when the National Association of Collegiate Gymnastics Coaches honors student-athletes for superb academic performances.
 During the 2014 season nine Tribe gymnasts earned NACGC national scholar-athlete awards, as Lacy Cummings, Alyssa Glass, Taylor James, Larson Lasek, Maggie Lundeen, Allie Marko, Stacia Ruse, Brittany Stover and Kristie Wei were honored.
 During the last 10 seasons, Tribe gymnasts have combined to earn the honor 47 times.
 Additionally, six Tribe gymnasts have combined to win eight ECAC Scholar-Athlete of the Year awards.

 Lewis has been coaching collegiate gymnastics since 1991, when she was the head coach at Longwood College for the 1991-92 season.
 She joined the staff at James Madison University in 1992 and served as a graduate assistant until 1994, before taking over the program at the College.

 Lewis graduated Magna Cum Laude from CNU in 1985 with a Bachelor of Science Degree in governmental administration and public management.
 She completed her master's degree at JMU in kinesiology and adult fitness in May of 1994, graduating Summa Cum Laude.

 Lewis spends her summers working at the Woodward Gymnastics Camp in Woodward, Pa., organizing weekly schedules for campers ranging in levels from beginner to elite.
-She has an 18-year-old son, Zachary, who is a freshman at VCU.
+She has a 20-year-old son, Zachary, who is a junior at VCU.